Black Shadow of the Vincent/Falls on a Triumph line

-The footage is supported by hitherto unseen photographs, factory drawings and Vincent’s own five volumes of press cuttings from around the world, plus hours of audio recordings of Vincent and his Australian co-designer, Phil Irving.
+The footage is supported by unseen photographs, factory drawings and Vincent’s own five volumes of press cuttings from around the world, plus hours of audio recordings.

-Period film, professionally shot for Avon Tyres, shows high-speed testing on public roads in 1947 and the upping of the world land speed record to 185mph in New Zealand in 1955.
+Period film sourced includes professionally shot high-speed testing on public roads in 1947 and the upping of the world land speed record to 185mph in New Zealand in 1955.

-Film footage featuring Vincent motorcycles extends from the 1957 BBC feature of Orwell’s 1984, in which the Thought Police ride the sinister, fully-faired Series D Vincents, through to the opening sequence of Batman Forever.
+Cinema footage featuring Vincent motorcycles extends from the 1957 BBC feature of Orwell’s 1984, in which the Thought Police ride the sinister, fully-faired Series D models, through to the opening sequence of Batman Forever.

 Vincents were known as the ‘Bentley of motorcycles’: fast, expensive, exclusive, lusted after by the cognoscenti at the time, collected by bike-riding celebrities today.